 It’s not even hard—it’s a fundamental aspect of the Feldenkrais Method!
 We simply need to apply it from the start:

 Meet people where they are.
 Help them get where they want to go.
 Show them how to keep on going.

 Next time, we’ll explore what this means in practical terms.

-To make sure you don’t miss it, subscribe by putting your details into the boxes.
+To make sure you don’t miss it, subscribe here.